UWE-AI-GROUP/GRAIMATTER-TEST/WP2/tools.md

     + [membership inference](https://github.com/Trusted-AI/adversarial-robustness-toolbox/blob/main/notebooks/attack_membership_inference.ipynb) attempts to determine if the information of a certain record, e.g. of a person, has been part of the training data of a trained ML model.
 The [API](https://adversarial-robustness-toolbox.readthedocs.io/en/latest/modules/attacks/inference/membership_inference.html) supports `MembershipInferenceBlackBox`, `MembershipInferenceBlackBoxRuleBased`, `LabelOnlyDecisionBoundary`, and `LabelOnlyGapAttack`.
     + [attribute inference](https://github.com/Trusted-AI/adversarial-robustness-toolbox/blob/main/notebooks/attack_attribute_inference.ipynb) aims at inferring the actual feature values of a record known to exist in the training data only by accessing the trained model and knowing few of the other features of the record.
 For example, a ML model trained on demographic data attacked with attribute inference could leak information about a person's exact age or salary.
 The [API](https://adversarial-robustness-toolbox.readthedocs.io/en/latest/modules/attacks/inference/attribute_inference.html) supports `AttributeInferenceBaseline`, `AttributeInferenceBlackBox`, `AttributeInferenceMembership`, `AttributeInferenceWhiteBoxLifestyleDecisionTree`, and `AttributeInferenceWhiteBoxDecisionTree`.
     + [model inversion](https://github.com/Trusted-AI/adversarial-robustness-toolbox/blob/main/notebooks/model_inversion_attacks_mnist.ipynb) aims to reconstruct representative averages of features of the training data by inverting a trained ML model.
 The [API](https://adversarial-robustness-toolbox.readthedocs.io/en/latest/modules/attacks/inference/model_inversion.html) supports `MIFace`, which provides an implementation of the MIFace algorithm from [Fredrikson et al. (2015)](https://doi.org/10.1145/2810103.2813677).
+  - Provides a [database reconstruction](https://github.com/Trusted-AI/adversarial-robustness-toolbox/blob/main/notebooks/attack_database_reconstruction.ipynb) attack where the adversary is assumed to have in their possession a model trained on a dataset, and all but one row of that training dataset.
+The attack attempts to reconstruct the missing row.

 ---------------------